-Upside-down fruit cakes have been a staple in American homes since the early 1900’s.
-My favorite is Pineapple upside-down cake which is simply a basic yellow cake which is inverted after baking to reveal a glistening sheen of caramelized butter and brown sugar coating golden pineapple and maraschino cherries.
-It’s got my mouth watering just thinking about it.
+Upside-down fruit cakes have been a staple in American homes since the early 1900s.
+My favorite is Pineapple upside-down cake which is simply a basic yellow cake that is inverted after baking to reveal a glistening sheen of caramelized butter and brown sugar coating golden pineapple and maraschino cherries.

 Ingredients